Embedded Procurement Analytics: Architecture Guide for Procurement-SaaS Teams (2026)

 3. PO Cycle Time Bottlenecks

-Average time at each approval stage.
+Average and 75th percentile time at each approval stage.

 SELECT